bioperl/bioperl.github.io/howtos/SeqIO.md

 layout: howto
 ---

-This HOWTO will teach you about the system for reading and writing sequences of various formats
+This HOWTO will teach you about the system for reading and writing sequences of various formats.
+See the [list of sequence formats](/formats/sequence_formats/index.html) for details on each format.

 Authors
 -------